iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Very helpful to see any trends developing with infections and/or vaccines.too many ads tho!<br> :date: __2021-07-07 11:22:48__

 > Awesome application that was released by the gov.. which is pretty dope on their par<br> :date: __2021-07-06 15:57:24__

-> Great for keeping track of cases in PA, breaks down each county, also uses Bluetooth to alert you if someone else who has the app downloaded and marked themselves as being sick or having covid, has been in close proximity to you<br> :date: __2021-07-05 14:43:27__